 PLAYSTATION PLUS CONTINUES TO BE BRILLIANT

-So you want £40, the price of a (special-offer discounted, usually) new boxed game, for 12 whole months of downloadable gaming, covering every active Sony console on the market?
+So you want $60, the price of a (special-offer discounted, usually) new boxed game, for 12 whole months of downloadable gaming, covering every active Sony console on the market?
 Sign me up, thrice over.
-(Okay, just the once will suffice.)
-When PS Plus launched in 2010, no other console market provider was close to Sony's way of thinking – to keep its customers content with a once-monthly refreshed roster of games both new and notable to dig into.
+(OK, just the once will suffice.)
+When PS Plus launched in 2010, no other console market provider was close to Sony's way of thinking—to keep its customers content with a once-monthly refreshed roster of games both new and notable to dig into.
 Sure, they're not always must-play affairs, but recent "Instant Game Collection" inclusions like OlliOlli 2: Welcome to Olliwood and the supremely shiny Oddworld: New 'n' Tasty! (pictured, above) have been more than warmly received by this rusty old gamer.

-Xbox has its similar "Games With Gold" programme running on Live Gold, but in terms of value for money it pales beside Sony's proposal: in 2014, PlayStation Plus subscribers unlocked access to almost £1,000 of "free" software, compared to Xbox's £397.
+Xbox has its similar "Games With Gold" program running on Live Gold, but in terms of value for money it pales beside Sony's proposal: in 2014, PlayStation Plus subscribers unlocked access to almost $1,500 of "free" software, compared to Xbox's $580.
 Now, Nintendo, what the fuck is up with not having such a service, offering some of your amazing catalogue of classics to subscription-paying customers?
 I would eat that shit right up.
 Gimme A Link to the Past, something endearingly mental from the more mischievous section of the Wii's library, and a local multiplayer-friendly game from the Bomberman series for starters, and I am all yours.
-Fifty quid a year?
-DONE.

 SPEAKING OF NINTENDO, HOW GREAT IS THE WII U THOUGH, REALLY?